-Treasury bills, notes, and bonds are fixed-income investments issued by the U.S. Treasury Department.
+Treasury bills, notes, and bonds are fixed-income investments issued by the U.S. Department of the Treasury.
 They are the safest investments in the world since the U.S. government guarantees them.
 This low risk means they have the lowest interest rates of any fixed-income security.
 Treasury bills, notes, and bonds are also called "Treasurys" or "Treasury bonds" for short.

 The Difference Between Treasury Bills, Notes, and Bonds

-- Treasury bills are issued for terms less than a year.
+- Treasury bills are issued for terms of less than a year.

 - Treasury bonds are issued for terms of 30 years.
 They were reintroduced in February 2006.

 The Treasury also issues Treasury Inflation-Protected Securities (TIPS) in terms of five, 10, and 30 years.
 They work similarly to regular bonds.
 The only difference is that the Treasury Department increases its value if inflation rises.

 The Treasury Department sells all bills, notes, and bonds at auction with a fixed interest rate.
 When demand is high, bidders will pay more than the face value to receive the fixed rate.
 When demand is low, they pay less.